HL7/fhir-exchange-routing-ig/input/pages/specification.md

 The destination processes the request and synchronously returns its response.

-Note that any references to the destination's FHIR service in resources that are returned by the destination--for example, in a search result Bundle's fullUrl element--will match the public FHIR service address used by the originator.
+Note that any references to the destination's FHIR service in resources that are returned by the destination--for example, in a search result Bundle's fullUrl element--SHALL either:

+- be populated by the destination server to match the public FHIR service address used by the originator

+or

+- be adjusted by the intermediary in the following step to match the public FHIR service address used by the originator.
+See [Response Content URL Rewriting](#response-content-url-rewriting) above.

 **Step 6.
 The intermediary passes through the response to the originator**

 The intermediary, which is holding a synchronous connection with the originator, passes through the response.
-It does not modify the response in any way.
+Based on previous arrangement with the destination, it may rewrite references to the destination's FHIR service in resources returned by the destination.
+See [Response Content URL Rewriting](#response-content-url-rewriting) above.

 **Step 7.
 The originator receives the response**